 To join a credit union, you must be eligible for membership.
 Examples of membership groups might include all the students and employees at a certain university, or everyone in a certain neighborhood.

 Many credit unions have found ways to relax or circumvent these rules by admitting members of specific non-profit organizations.
-My credit union, for example, is open to any member of my local wildlife society.
-To join the credit union, I first had to join the wildlife society, paying a $10 membership fee.
-That made me eligible for credit union membership.
+One credit union, for example, is open to any member of the local wildlife society.
+To join the credit union, one simply has to join the wildlife society, paying a $10 membership fee.

 Is a credit union right for me?